Definition of Achievement

 - Scoring high on the Graduate Record Exam or Law School Admissions Test.

-- Winning a gold medal in the Olympics or scoring
+- An athlete winning a gold medal in the Olympics.

 - Plural: achievements

-- The difference of achievement in education among classes, ethnicities or races, and sexes is called the achievement gap.
+- The difference of achievement in education among classes, ethnicities or races, and sex is called the achievement gap.